 When the ship landed on Enceladus Tom was met by a younger version of himself.

-“Look… they see me coming and they want me to screw them.
+Back on Earth the new CEO was forced to visit a therapist.
+He spoke about his accomplishments, “Look… they see me coming and they want me to screw them.
 I’m a celebrity.
 Women let me do whatever I want.”

 “Obviously,” Doctor Zosimo Kulio replied, “the stress of your new job is making you feel inadequate so you compensate with bravado.”